 Straight flat noodle sticks in three different sizes that each have their own name.
 Extremely popular throughout Asia.
 Usually sold dried.

-Also called: Rice noodles (thin), bahn pho (medium), pad thai or jantaboon (wide).
+Also called: Rice noodles (thin), banh pho (medium), pad thai or jantaboon (wide).

 Shape: Long (10 to 12 inches), straight, flat, and opaque, like bleached fettuccini.